 Did You Know?

 This film was first telecast on New York City's pioneer television station W2XBS Saturday 27 April 1940.
 It is one of over 200 titles in the list of independent feature films made available for television presentation by Advance Television Pictures announced in Motion Picture Herald 4 April 1942.
-At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-1946.
+At this time, television broadcasting was in its infancy, almost totally curtailed by the advent of World War II, and would not continue to develop until 1945-46.
+It first aired in Cincinnati Tuesday 15 November 1949 on WCPO (Channel 7), and in Los Angeles Tuesday 14 March 1950 on KECA (Channel 7).
 See more